 - Unicode character encoding: You can send chinese, arabic, hebrew and any other character supported by the unicode alphabet.
 Ozeki implements the unicode character encoding.

 - Binary message encoding: You can send 140 bytes of binary data in binary SMS messages.
 With Ozeki you can set all SMS attributes, so you can specify the binary message flag to set such data.

-- Special message types: Ozeki nativly supports WAP Push, SyncML, Voicemail notification, vCard, vCalendar and other native SMS message formats used in mobil networks.
+- Special message types: Ozeki natively supports WAP Push, SyncML, Voicemail notification, vCard, vCalendar and other native SMS message formats used in mobile networks.

 - Message encoding policies: You can set "don't transform", "best match" and "enforce charset" replacement policies, to do character set transformation.
 These are very useful because it gives you total control over which character sets are used when your SMS messages are encoded.